ArchGryphon9362/teslabtapi/docs/charsandservices.md

 ### Old Name

-The vehicle's BLE name is found using the following method (doesn't give last character):
+The vehicle's BLE name is found using the following method:

 - Get the vehicle's VIN, we'll call this `vin`
 - Get a SHA1 hash of it, we'll call this `vinSHA`